Revulsion (Star Trek: Voyager): Plot

 B'Elanna has some trouble with Dejaren, who is emotionally labile and unpredictable.
 One minute he giggles at her need to sustain herself by consuming food ("you nibble like a fish!"), and the next he unleashes an angry tirade about the disgust he feels toward "organics."
 B'Elanna excuses herself and catches up with the Doctor, insisting that they leave the ship and the disturbing hologram behind.
 The Doctor brushes her off, suggesting she be more patient with Dejaren, who is simply lonely and lacking in appropriate communication skills.
 B'Elanna doesn't buy it, and heads off to locate the hologram's main control center.

 As B'Elanna explores other decks of the ship, Dejaren accosts the Doctor and pours out his feelings.
 He has felt like a slave to the organics, who are weak and unsanitary and require ridiculous amounts of maintenance and hygiene just to stay functional.
 He has grown to hate them and is glad he has the ship to himself.
 He begs the Doctor to come with him and teach him how to use the ship and be free of organics forever.
 The Doctor starts to realize why B'Elanna is uncomfortable around this angst-ridden isomorph.

 B'Elanna finds the matrix controls.
 She also finds the bodies of the crew, who were not killed by a virus.
 They were violently murdered — by Dejaren himself.
 Before she can shut down the homicidal hologram he appears behind her and grabs her.
 He thrusts his hand into her body and grips her heart.

 Back on Voyager Harry is trying to get closer to Seven.
 He asks her out to the holodeck.
 She has textbook knowledge of human behavior and immediately understands that he is attempting to spark romantic interaction between them.
 Seven, who believes romance is irrelevant, suggests they proceed directly to copulation, and directs him to remove his clothes.
 Thoroughly unnerved, the embarrassed Harry retreats.

 While B'Elanna's Klingon physiological backups are keeping her alive despite Dejaren having perforated one of the ventricles of her heart, she is still in need of Voyagers sickbay.
 She and the Doctor try to disable the crazed isomorph.
 He makes a grab for the Doctor's mobile emitter, but B'Elanna manages to jolt him with a high-voltage cable, which destabilizes his matrix for good.
 They hurry off the ship.
 Safely back in Voyager's sickbay, the Doctor patches up B'Elanna.

+Continuity

+Paris comments to Torres that it was only three days since the latter said "I love you" to the former (in "Day of Honor" two episodes before this one), even though the previous episode "Nemesis" aired in between.
+The production code for "Nemesis" (stardate 51082.4) was 40840-171, directly after 40840-170 for "The Gift" (stardate 51008).
+The 40840-172 production code for "Day of Honor" shows that it was supposed to air after "Nemesis" (stardate "unknown"), directly before "Revulsion" which had the production code 40840-173 (stardate 51186.2).